SakshiMakwane/missingskill-learning/README.md

 ```

 3.**Const**
-This variable is declare in ES6 due to drowback of _var_ Variable.It has lexical scope.You cannot redeclare _const_ varibale.
+This variable is declared in ES6 due to the drawback of _var_ Variable.
+It has lexical scope.
+You cannot redeclare _const_ variable.
 You cannot update it.

 **_Synatx: const VariableName = Value;_**